Susan Haack: Philosophical work

-Haack describes her 2003 book Defending Science – Within Reason: Between Scientism and Cynicism, as a defence of scientific inquiry from the moderate viewpoint.
+Haack described her 2003 book Defending Science – Within Reason: Between Scientism and Cynicism, as a defence of scientific inquiry from the moderate viewpoint.
 During an interview with D.J.
 Grothe, then of the Center for Inquiry, Haack put forward the proposition that those on the far left consider science to be rhetoric motivated by power or politics, and she then proceeds to show how science can, and often does provide real benefits and gains, regardless of what the left may claim.
-The book offers her theory of scientific inquiry in response to the what she perceives as the narrow logical models of rationality proposed by some other philosophers of science.
+The book offers her theory of scientific inquiry in response to what she perceives as the narrow logical models of rationality proposed by some other philosophers of science.
 Haack's opinion on the topic of inquiry, whoever may be undertaking it, is that good evidence, sound methods, transparent review and fitting new discovery into the collective sphere of human knowledge are signs of robust inquiry.
 Haack claims that quality inquiry can be done by many, however the scientific community has numerous tools or helps that have brought many benefits to mankind, and which help foster science's credibility.
 These tools and helps may not be available to those engaged in individual inquiry.
 When asked about how she responds to paranormal or supernatural claims, Haack indicates supporters of such claims have a heavy burden of proof.
 Rather than labelling such claims as pseudo-science, she admits these things can be "pretty bad stuff" and if they are to be considered seriously, they would need extraordinary evidence, and that such evidence should fit with the best warranted scientific theory about how things are.
-In this interview Haack also responds to the question of religion's compatibility with science.
+In this interview, Haack also responds to the question of religion's compatibility with science.
 She agrees there is great tension between the two.
 While stating her disagreement with British philosopher of religion Richard G. Swinburne and Stephen Jay Gould, she referred to the pertinent chapter of her book for a comprehensive understanding of her views on this matter.